 Instead, she would offer perspective or color the situation differently to help me come to the best answer on my own.
 At the time, I didn’t realize how incredible that distinction was and how it would impact my growth.
 But nurturing my ability to see things from new points of view and come to strong conclusions on my own was invaluable.

 As I’ve grown into leadership roles here at Matlen, I take that same approach now with my own team.
 I let them come to the solution, and offer insight and perspective whenever needed.
-There’s a two-fold benefit to this: 1) You help your talent build their own skills and confidence, and 2) This one I learned from Jen specifically, and it’s so important — When you empower your team to come to the answer themselves, they may come up with a better answer than the one you had in mind!
+There’s a two-fold benefit to this: 1) You help your talent build their own skills and confidence, and 2) This one I learned from my mentor specifically, and it’s so important — When you empower your team to come to the answer themselves, they may come up with a better answer than the one you had in mind!

 And better answers benefit everyone, the employee, the mentor, the customer and the company.